k0pernicus/website/content/posts/fun_with_data_alignment.md

 ### Why does this matter ?

-As you might know, the CPU accesses memory by a **single** memory word at a time.
+As you might know, the CPU accesses memory by a **single** memory _WORD_ at each CPU clock.
-As long as the memory word size is, at least, as large as the largest data type supported, aligned accesses will **always** access a single memory word (excp).
+As long as the memory _WORD_ size is, at least, as large as the largest data type supported, aligned accesses will **always** access a single memory _WORD_.
 This may not be true for misaligned data accesses.

 #### Performance